Portuguese name: Cromeleque do Vale Maria do Meio

 Signage

-From Évora, you head out on the R114-4 and then turn onto the N370.
-(Follow the sign for “Recintos Megaliticos” – megalithic sites.)
-After 2km, there’s a very clear sign on the N370 that directs you up the dirt track that leads to the cromlech.
+From Évora (or the Almendres cromlech), you head out West on the N114 and then turn North onto the EN370.
+(Follow the sign for “Recintos Megaliticos” – megalithic enclosures.)
+After 2km, there’s a very clear sign on the N370 that directs you up the dirt track that leads South to the cromlech.

 Links